Is becoming a filmmaker right for me?

 How to become a Filmmaker

-Aspiring filmmakers should begin by independently watching movies, reading film history books, reading websites and blogs on the film industry and top filmmakers, attending film festivals, etc. Even at the high school level, courses in drama, English and photography would be helpful.
+Aspiring filmmakers are typically obsessed with watching movies and documentaries, reading film history books, websites, and blogs on the film industry and filmmakers, and attending film festivals.
+At the high school level, courses in drama, English, and photography would be very beneficial.